-- Compare budgeted costs to actual costs, - Update the allocation bases, and - Apply the updated allocation bases, as described in the Cost Allocation Methodology section above, to determine the actual costs allocable to each partner. - The LWDB will prepare an updated budget document showing cost adjustments and will prepare an invoice for each Partner with the actual costs allocable to each Partner for the quarter.

-- The LWDB will submit the invoices to the Partners and send a copy of the updated budget to all Parties no later than forty-five (45) days after the end of each quarter.
-The Partners understand that the timeliness of the LWDB's preparation and submission of invoices and adjusted budgets is contingent upon the timeliness of each Partner in providing the necessary cost information.
-For Partners that advance funds to the Local area, the LWDB will only send a copy of the updated budget. - Upon receipt of the invoice and adjusted budget, each Partner will review both documents and will submit payment to the LWDB no later than fifteen (15) days following receipt.
-Payment of the invoice signifies agreement with the costs in the adjusted budget.
-For Partners that advance funds to the Local area, the LWDB may draw down funds for quarterly payments upon approval via email of the reconciled budget. - ❖ Partners will communicate any disputes with costs in the invoice or the adjusted budget to the LWDB in writing.
-The LWDB will review the disputed cost items and respond accordingly to the Partner and LWDB within ten (10) days of receipt of notice of the disputed costs.
-When necessary, the LWDB will revise the invoice and the adjusted budget upon resolution of the dispute.
+- Compare budgeted costs to actual costs, - Update the allocation bases, and - Apply the updated allocation bases, as described in the Cost Allocation Methodology section above, to determine the actual costs allocable to each partner. - The LWDB will prepare an updated budget document showing cost adjustments and will submit this document to the Georgia Department of Labor.
+A copy of the revised document will be sent to all Partners as well. - Quarterly Invoices for One-Stop and One-Stop Affiliate (not TCSG Affiliate Sites) sites will be issued from the Georgia Department of Labor directly to each partner. - Upon receipt of the invoice and adjusted budget, each Partner will review both documents and will submit payments no later than fifteen (15) days following receipt.
+Payments will be made directly to the Georgia Department of Labor.
+Payment of the invoice signifies agreement with the costs in the adjusted budget. - Partners will communicate any disputes with costs in the invoice or the adjusted budget to the LWDB in writing.
+The LWDB will review the disputed cost items with GDOL and respond accordingly to the Partner within ten (10) days of receipt of notice of disputed costs.